seamusgould/seamusgould/README.md

 - ⚡ Fun fact: I was just a few classes away from triple majoring in economics, mathematics and computer science!

-- ♟️I am a massive chess geek as well 🤓
+- ♟️I am a massive, self taught, chess geek as well 🤓.

 <br/>